Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 To simplify the notation slightly, we have introduced the quantity $\ETH^2=\eth_A \eth^A$ to denote the Laplacian on the 2-sphere.

 The evolution equations for $h_{AB}$ come from the trace-free part of the \textit{AB} components of the field equations

 Because we have already imposed the field equation $h^{CD}\mathcal{E}_{CD}=0$ to determine $V$, the term proportional to $g_{AB}$ in Eq.~\eqref{eq:EABstf} does not contribute.
-As a practical computational matter, it can be more convenient to contract Eq.~\eqref{eq:EABstf} into a complex polarization dyad $m^A$ that satisfies $m^\mu \nabla_\mu u = 0$~\cite{winicour1983,Winicour:2008vpn,Madler:2016xju}.
+As a practical computational matter, it can be more convenient to contract Eq.~\eqref{eq:EABstf} into a complex polarization dyad $m^A = {\delta^A}_\mu m^\mu$ (and its complex conjugate) where $m^\mu$ satisfies $m^\mu \nabla_\mu u = 0 $~\cite{winicour1983,Winicour:2008vpn,Madler:2016xju} (a similar procedure was performed in the Einstein frame).
 Then the two degrees of freedom in the evolution equation can be recast in terms of a single complex equation \be m^Am^B\mathcal{E}_{AB}=0 \, . \ee The $O(r^0)$ part of Eq.~\eqref{eq:evolution} reduces to the equation proportional to $\partial_r (\partial_u c_{AB}) = 0$.
 This implies that

 where $N_{AB}$ is an arbitrary symmetric trace-free tensor, called the news tensor.
-Spacetimes with a vanishing news tensor contain no gravitational waves~\cite{Geroch:1977jn}.
+In GR, spacetimes with a vanishing news tensor contain no gravitational waves~\cite{Geroch:1977jn}.
 The $O(r^{-1})$ terms of Eq.~\eqref{eq:evolution} lead to the equation

 By taking $\partial_u$ of Eq.~\eqref{eq:divD_AB} and $\eth_A$ of Eq.~\eqref{eq:dotD_AB}, then one can see that one must have $\partial_u \mathcal{U}^A=0$.
 Thus the choice $\mathcal U^A = 0$ made above will not affect the dynamics of $D_{AB}$, but it does impose a constraint on the allowed initial data for the quantity $D_{AB}+\lambda_1 c_{AB}/(2\lambda_0)$.
 The $O\lb r^{-2} \rb$ part of Eq.~\eqref{eq:evolution} is a significantly more complicated expression, which we give below: \bw \ba \partial_u E_{AB}&=&-\frac{1}{2}D_{AB}+\frac{1}{2}c_{AB}\mathcal{M}-\eth_{(B} L_{A)}+\frac{1}{2}q_{AB}\eth_C L^C+\frac{1}{4}c_{AB}c^{CD}N_{CD}+\frac{1}{32}\left(\eth_A\eth_B -\frac{1}{2}q_{AB}\ETH^2 \right) (c^{ED} c_{ED})\nonumber\\ &&+\frac{1}{6}\left[\eth_{(B}\lb c_{A)}^C\eth^Dc_{CD}\rb-\frac{1}{2}q_{AB}\eth^E\lb c_E^C\eth^Dc_{CD}\rb\right]+\frac 18\epsilon_{C(A} {c_{B)}}^C(\epsilon^{DE}\eth_E \eth^F c_{DF})-\frac{1}{4\lambda_0^2}\lb 4\lambda_0 D_{AB}-\lambda_1 c_{AB}\rb \partial_u\lambda_1\nonumber \\ &&-\frac{1}{12\lambda_0^2}\lb 3\omega+ 7\rb\lb\eth_A \lambda_1 \eth_B \lambda_1-\frac{1}{2}q_{AB}\eth^C\lambda_1\eth_C\lambda_1\rb +\frac{1}{12\lambda_0^2}\lb 3\omega+2\rb\lambda_1\lb\eth_B\eth_A-\frac{1}{2}q_{AB}\ETH^2\rb \lambda_1 \nonumber\\ &&+\frac{1}{4\lambda_0}\lb\eth_B\eth_A-\frac{1}{2}q_{AB}\ETH^2\rb \lambda_2 +\frac{1}{12\lambda_0}c_{AB} \ETH^2 \lambda_1 +\frac{3\lambda_1^2}{8\lambda_0^2}N_{AB} -\frac{1}{2\lambda_0} \lambda_2 N_{AB} -\frac 1{3\lambda_0} \lambda_1 c_{AB} \nonumber \\ &&-\frac 1{6\lambda_0}\lb\eth^C\lambda_1\eth_{(B} c_{A)C}-\frac 12 q_{AB} \eth_C c^{CD} \eth_D \lambda_1\rb +\frac{ 1}{12\lambda_0}\eth^C\lambda_1 \eth_C c_{AB} + \frac 1{24\lambda_0} \lambda_1 \ETH^2 c_{AB} \,. \ea \ew We use this expression to understand the properties of the angular momentum aspect $L_A$ in nonradiative regions of spacetime in Sec.~\ref{sec:memory}.